nsrr/apples-documentation/pages/README.md

 * Beck Depression Inventory (BDI-I)
 * Hamilton Rating Scale for Depression (HAM-D)

 ## Data de-identification

-All personally identifiable information (PII) has been removed from the data files by the APPLES DCC.
+Data have been de-identified by the APPLES DCC, by removing all Protected Health Information (PHI) such as name, date of birth, and any other contact details.
+Each individual is identified only by a random [appleid](https://sleepdata.org/datasets/apples/variables/appleid) variable.

 ## Data overview

-#### Covariate/phenotype datasets (CSV)

-The [covariate dataset files](:files_path:/datasets) (apples-dataset-0.1.0.csv and apples-harmonized-dataset-0.1.0.csv) contain 1,516 rows each.
+**[Covariate/phenotype datasets](:files_path:/datasets)** (apples-dataset-0.1.0.csv and apples-harmonized-dataset-0.1.0.csv) contain 1,516 rows each.
 The first column (**appleid**) is the unique APPLES subject identifier that can be linked with PSG signal filenames.

 The dataset columns are described in the accompanying data dictionary files.
 The **variables** data dictionary file includes column names (id), labels (display names), descriptions, and other metadata.
 Categorical variables also include an associated “domain” (e.g., 1=Female, 0=Male), which are described in the **domains** data dictionary file.
 The **forms** data dictionary files provide links between variables and the sleep questionnaire form.